johngardner87/wqpVisualizationTools/README.md

 ```
 install.packages("tidyverse", "feather", "shiny", "plotly", "leaflet", "sf", "rmapshaper", "tmap", "shinycssloaders", "shinyalert")
 ```
+- Clone the repository, and download the dataset directory from `Google Drive? `
 - Downloading the package `(and necessary data? )` `or are we including data in the package?`
 - Setting the working directory in R
 ```